fairy-root/steam-depot-online/README.md

 ## Overview

-**Steam Depot Online (SDO)** is a feature-rich tool for downloading and managing Steam manifests.
-This application fetches manifest and `key.vdf` data from GitHub repositories, generates Lua scripts for decryption keys, and compresses the outcome into a zip archive for easy access and sharing.
+**Steam Depot Online (SDO)** is a feature-rich tool for downloading and managing Steam game data.
+This application fetches manifests, `key.vdf` data, or entire game depot zips from GitHub repositories.
+For standard manifest/key downloads, it generates Lua scripts for decryption keys and compresses the outcome into a zip archive.
+For "Branch" type repositories, it downloads the game's pre-packaged zip directly.

 <div align="center">
   <img src="imgs/ui.png" alt="SDO UI">
 </div>

-**Note**: update the manifests using this tool
+**Note**: To update manifests within existing Lua files, consider using this tool:
 [Lua Manifest Updater](https://github.com/fairy-root/lua-manifest-updater)

 ---